bitsofcotton/p0/README.md

 # bitsofcotton/p0
-Generic predictor on expectation value.
-Recursive of this changes the all of context.
+Generic predictor on expectation value weakly depends on data itself.

 There's a plenty of the room to make this into n-variable predictor, but this repository won't implement such of them.